 As one of Australia’s largest IT recruitment companies, Peoplebank has thousands of IT contractors working on client projects every day and, as such, recognises that contractor workplace stress is part of their business risk profile.

 The contractor-recruiter-host or client employment model is very different to the traditional employer-employee model.
-The contractor may only work for the recruiter for short periods, they may only work at a client site for a short period, and the contractor may work for multiple recruiters.
-While the contracting scenario brings complexity when it comes to workplace stress, given that worker wellbeing is a shared responsibility between all three of these partners, the recruiter, as the employer, may need to adjust its practices, processes, and measures to deal with and manage workplace stress for this arrangement.
+The contractor may only work for the recruiter for short periods, they may only work at a client site for a short period, and the contractor may also work for multiple recruiters.
+While the contracting scenario brings complexity when it comes to workplace stress, given that worker wellbeing is a shared responsibility between all three of these partners, the recruiter, as the employer, may need to adjust its practices, processes and measures to deal with and manage workplace stress for this arrangement.

 This issue is something that Peoplebank has considered over a period of time, according to the company’s National Talent Manager, Andrew Rodger.